Overview of Iceland

 - Proof that you will leave Iceland before your visa becomes invalid/expires.
 This is often in the form of a paid roundtrip plane ticket (proof of return).

 Note: For more information on what to include in your application, including a detailed description of required materials, please see: Basic Required Documents.
 Please note that you may have to submit additional Icelandic Schengen visa supporting documents related to your specific purpose for traveling.

 Iceland Schengen visa fees

 - The standard Icelandic Schengen visa fee for an adult is 80 Euros.
 Certain types of applicants (most students, children under 6) are exempt from all visa fees.
 To get a Schengen visa for Iceland, you will likely have to submit a service payment with your visa application-this is a separate cost from the visa fee.
 Please note that these fees are non-refundable in the case of visa rejection.

-- Step 1: Determine your Purpose for travelling to Iceland, which will determine the Type of visa you should apply for.
+- Step 1: Determine your Purpose for traveling to Iceland, which will determine the type of visa you should apply for.

 - Step 2: Determine how many Entries to Iceland/the Schengen area you need.

 - Step 4: Schedule a Schengen Visa appointment (if applicable).

 - Depending on the location of the consulate/visa center you are applying through, you may have to schedule an appointment in order to submit your application.
 Alternatively, you may be able to drop off your application without prior arrangement, so long as you do so during normal operating hours.
 Contact your consulate/visa center directly to find out if you need to schedule an appointment in order to submit your application.